 What to expect in summer

-As much as you might love escaping the cold, summer isn’t the pleasantest time of year in Kyoto.
-Temperatures can soar into the high-30s at the height of summer.
+As much as you might love escaping the cold, summer isn’t the most pleasant time of year to travel to Kyoto.
+When I’ve visited this area in the height of summer, I’ve often seen temperatures soar into the high-30s.
 And then there’s the incessant humidity.

 What to wear in summer

 On sunny summer days, you’ll want to stay comfortable with light clothing.
-T-shirts, shorts, light dresses, and lightweight travel pants are a good idea.
-Throw a light sweater into your daypack to deal with over-air-conditioned restaurants and malls.
+I think t-shirts, shorts, light dresses, and lightweight travel pants are a good idea for summer travel to Kyoto.
+Oddly enough, I’d also suggest throwing a light sweater into your daypack to deal with over-air-conditioned restaurants and malls.

-As summer is wet, always carry a travel umbrella and lightweight rain jacket along with you.
-You’ll want to be prepped for the inevitable sudden downpours.
+As summer is wet, I’d recommend always carrying a travel umbrella and a lightweight rain jacket along with you.
+Trust me: You’ll want to be prepped for the inevitable sudden downpours!
+(They happen.
+A lot.)

 Autumn